Canadian Technical Security Conference (CTSC)

 The hospitality night event provides a casual and relaxing end, rounding out a busy first day of the conference.

-Hospitality night is included with your participant conference registration and / or exhibitor fee, presenters and CTSC 2017 guests are invited.
+Hospitality night is included with your participant conference registration and / or exhibitor fee, presenters and all CTSC 2018 guests are invited.

 NAV CENTRE is the permanent home and Resident Training Centre (RTC) of Professional Development TSCM Group Inc., and is perhaps the best kept secrets in the Ottawa area.
 Professional Development provides advanced training for Canadian, North American and international students from the private and public sector worldwide.